 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll be knowledgeable about:
+And, most important, you’ll learn a great deal about:

 - Air conditioners